chris-short/chrisshort.net/content/post/a-getting-to-know-you-exercise/index.md

 ![Three things Chris Short is professionally known for](/a-getting-to-know-you-exercise/professionally-known-for.png)

 The second slide contained three logos that I think a lot of folks reading this blog will be familiar with: Linux, Ansible, and Kubernetes.
-My professional career stands on a lot of different things, but these three projects define mine uniquely.
+My professional career stands on a lot of different things, but these three projects define mine in a foundational way.
 I made the following notes to steer whatever conversation would ensue.

 ### Linux